 My First Milestone

-My First Milestone for the Prank Tissue Box is the connecting to the Arduino, coding the motors to my specific needs which are to move whenever they get a signal from the Ultrasonic sensorthat hasent been installed yet.
-Also, I powered the Motors and Motor Driver.
+My First Milestone for the Prank Tissue Box is connecting the motors and motor driver to the Arduino, coding the motors to my specific needs which are to move whenever they get a signal from the Ultrasonic sensor that has not been installed yet.
+Also, I powered the Motors and Motor Driver and made sure that they work and will be able to fill their future purpose.

 My Starter Project is the Simon Says game, it is a memory game.
 When you start the game it plays a sequence of colors that once it is completed you repeat by pressing the colors in the same order they played, if you get it wrong you lose.
 I enjoyed this project because I learned about the different electrical components, like the ATmega microcontroller, and their roles in this circuit as well as how to solder.